dd86k/dfile/readme.md

 dfile is a simple file scanner that is very similar to the UNIX `file` utility.

-Don't be shy to request more formats or more details to a format!

 It currently recognizes quite a few signatures.

-Extra information for:
+dfile will provide more information for the follow files:
 - Exectuable files
   - NE
   - LE/LX